 Citizens might be able to apply for a program in person at a local office.
-A local office must be first defined in the LocalOffice code table in system administration.
+You can configure local offices where an application for a program can be sent.

 Associating a local office with a program allows an administrator to define the local offices and their associated service areas where a particular program can be applied for in person.
 This information is displayed on the Here's what you might get page that is displayed to citizens when they complete a screening.

+A local office must be first be defined in the LocalOffice code table in system administration.
 Service areas must be defined before they can be associated with a local office.

-Defining PDF mappings for a program
+Defining PDF summary mappings for a program